 And so much more.
 Visit the page here for a breakdown of every event and a full schedule.

 In Park City, you’re just as likely to hear Labor Day referred to as Miner’s Day, considering the town’s roots are tied to the region’s rich mining.
-In 2019, Park City is celebrating its 123rd Miner’s Day with, of course, an early morning pancake breakfast in City Park, followed by a costume 5k.
+For over 120 years the city has been kicking off Miner’s Day with, of course, an early morning pancake breakfast in City Park, followed by a costume 5k.

 Then things take an interesting turn.
 Later in the day, you’ll be treated to the famous Running of the Balls, during which thousands of golf balls are dumped onto Main Street and recollected at the bottom of the hill.
 If you purchased a ball and it happens to get to the finish first, congratulations, you just won anything from season passes at Park City ski resorts to free lodging.

 After that, you can enjoy a parade, outdoor activities, and yet another activity you’ve likely never seen: A muckling and drilling competition.
 Paying homage to the hard work of the town’s original miners, this event features original machinery and techniques from the mining days of old in a heated competition.
-Think lumberjack competitions in the world of industrial mining, and you’ll get an idea of what this is like (or check out the video below).
+Think lumberjack competitions in the world of industrial mining.
 To close out the day, the town skatepark hosts a skating competition every year.
 How else would you wrap up a Labor Day celebration?

 Park City is hard to pin down.
 In some respects, it’s the most quintessential mountain town in America, with community-sponsored events, gorgeous scenery, and unending outdoor activities.
 But it’s also a place that encourages adults to dress up in costumes every Sunday, indulges in pancake breakfasts whenever possible, and throws thousands of golf balls down its Main Street.
 And that’s exactly why it’s becoming more and more popular every year.